ndarci/fungal-dsRNA-design-process/README.md

 #### Check for redundancy across the genome

-This allows us to use BLAST again to check for copies or family members of this gene in other regions of the *Cryphonectria* genome.
+Now you can use BLAST again to check for copies or family members of this gene in other regions of the *Cryphonectria* genome.

 Scroll down to `Transcript(1867 bp)/CDS Sequence(1395 bp)`, and copy the coding sequence (CDS) only (i.e. the red characters).